From microeconomics to political economy and back: thoughts on the micro foundations of the Walkaway economy

 Tragedies of the commons happen because people are cold-blooded, selfish maximizers of their own utility.
 We all know this not to be true: calculating, selfish behavior happens in humans, but is far from the main engine of what humans do.
 And yet, the abstraction serves two purposes.
-As economists know, it makes human behavior tractable with the math available in the 1840s; this gave us and elegant, micro-founded model of the whole economy.
-But it also justifies the giving Jacob Redwater and his peers domain over all things – it makes it moral, since all those other sheep-grazers are so amoral ("some selfish dickhead").
+As economists know, it makes human behavior tractable with the math available in the 1840s; this gave us an elegant, micro-founded model of the whole economy.
+But it also justifies giving Jacob Redwater and his peers domain over all things – it makes it moral, since all those other sheep-grazers are so amoral (“some selfish dickhead”).
 The same powerful people fund economics departments and co-opt economists into prestigious jobs: no wonder Natalie and Hubert encourage us to look for other possible foundations for economic behavior that do not have such a glaring conflict of interest problem.

 2. “The stories you tell come true”: a political economy of Walkaway